 What Are Non-Qualified Roth IRA Distributions?

 A non-qualified Roth IRA distribution occurs when you withdraw earnings that don’t meet the requirements for tax-free treatment.
 While contributions to a Roth IRA can always be withdrawn tax- and penalty-free, the earnings portion is subject to specific rules.
 If those rules aren’t satisfied, the distribution is considered non-qualified.
-Specifically, that means distribution:
+Specifically, that means the distribution is:

 Non-qualified distributions from a Roth IRA are generally subject to ordinary income tax on earnings as well as a 10% early withdrawal penalty.
 Exceptions help avoid that penalty.